Diablo5G/ELK-Stack-Project/README.md

 sudo stress --cpu 1
 ```

-   - _Note: The stress program will run until you quit with Ctrl+C._
+   - _Note: The stress program will run until we quit with Ctrl+C._

 Next, view the Metrics page for that VM in Kibana and comparing 2 of web servers to see the differences in CPU usage, confirmed that `metricbeat` is capturing the increase in CPU usage due to our stress command: